mrvivekgautam/RESTful-Blog/README.md

 # RESTful-Blog
-A responsive basic blog developed using NodeJS, Mongo DB, ExpresJS, RESTful routing, Semantic UI ,JavaScript ,HTML, CSS
+A responsive blog developed using NodeJS, Mongo DB, ExpresJS, RESTful routing, Semantic UI ,JavaScript ,HTML and CSS

-In this Blog App you can create,edit,delete and update the posts with there titles and images!
+In this Blog App you can create, delete and update the posts with there titles and images with there dates!